deephyper/scalable-bo/README.md

 * asynchronous communication between agents
 * no congestion in the optimization queue

+The implementation of ADBO is directly available in the DeepHyper project (https://github.com/deephyper/deephyper/blob/develop/deephyper/search/hps/_dmbs_mpi.py).

 ## Environment information

 The experiments were executed on the [Theta/ThetaGPU](https://www.alcf.anl.gov/alcf-resources/theta) supercomputers at the Argonne Leadership Computing Facility (ALCF).
 The environment used is based on available MPI implementations at the facility and a Conda environment for Python packages.
 The main Python dependencies of this project are `deephyper/deephyper` and `deephyper/scikit-optimize` with the following commits: